darkduke606/Insomnia-ProQuake-Engine/README.md

 ======FEATURES======

 This version of the engine is optimized for PSP Slim's 64mb of ram.
-It also features seven, vanilla Quake user created campaigns.
+Also now includes a 32mb PHAT compatible eboot.

 Added functionality with "-prompt" menu.